 Special education teachers require a teaching license from the state Board of Education in order to teach in their field.
 Traditional teacher licensing programs require a bachelor's degree to teach grades K-12, but due to the high level of specialization in the field of special education, some states may require additional training - such as a master's degree - before applying for a professional license.

 Special education teachers must be prepared to work with students who may be uncooperative or difficult to access, such as non-English speaking students.
 As a result, teachers must be patient and creative, with an ability to understand and motivate students by expressing complex ideas using a variety of exercises and techniques.

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment prospects for special educational teachers would be excellent between 2008-2018, because there is a reported shortage of qualified special education teachers in fast-developing U.S. regions, particularly in the West and South (www.bls.gov).
-The BLS expected jobs to grow by 17% within that timeframe.
-In 2008, the middle 50% of special education teachers earned between $40,480 and $63,500, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicted that special education teachers would be in demand between 2012-2022, because there is a reported shortage of qualified special education teachers in fast-developing U.S. regions, particularly in the West and South (www.bls.gov).
+The BLS expected jobs to grow by six percent within that timeframe.
+This slower-than-average growth is due to school funding issues, which can affect the number of jobs available in special education.
+In 2013, the middle 50 percent of special education teachers not working in preschools earned between $39,790 and $68,610, according to the BLS.

 Related to Special Education Teacher

 A directed path in special education comes at the graduate level.
 Many colleges offer evening and weekend courses since most...